The Episcopal Diocese of Hawai'i

 Picture

-The General Convention Connection is a featured section in the Hawaiian Church Chronicle that first appeared in the September 22, 2022 issue.
-Posted here will be reports, updates and reflections from the Hawai'i Deputation.
-The introduction is from a report and reflection by the GC80 Deputation Chair, Kim Arakawa.
-Following her post, all other entries will be listed with the most current submission at the top.
+(Page last updated: 07/18/24) The General Convention Connection was created to keep the Diocese informed about the work of the Hawai'i Deputation, and the important issues The Episcopal Church is facing.
+The GCC is also a seasonal featured section in the Hawaiian Church Chronicle that first appeared in the September 22, 2022 issue.
+Posted on this webpage will be news, reports, updates and reflections from the Hawai'i Deputation.
+The following introduction is from a report and reflection by the GC80 (2022) Deputation Chair, Kim Arakawa.

 How does General Convention benefit you, and how can you get involved?